-- Simple to use and maintain: Using a vent-free heater only requires the flipping of a switch.
+- Simple to use and maintain: Using a blue flame vent-free heater with a thermostat only requires the flipping of a switch.
 On maintenance, you only need to wipe down and periodically blow the heater to clear out any dirt.
 Vented heaters, on the other hand, need regular maintenance to ensure that the venting system doesn’t malfunction.

-Despite the many advantages, ventless heaters also come with a few downsides, some of which require careful consideration.
+Despite the many advantages, ventless blue flame heaters also come with a few downsides, some of which require careful consideration.
 These include;

 - Risk of toxic gases: The main poisonous gas, as we’ve mentioned, is nitrogen dioxide (NO2).
 Nitrogen dioxide at lower concentrations is an upper respiratory irritant.
 It can cause coughs, sore throat, vertigo, nausea, and even light headaches.
 Prolonged exposure, meanwhile, can reduce immunity for lung diseases, resulting in coughs, wheezing, flu, and bronchitis.

-Considerations when Shopping for a Vent-Free Propane Heater
+Considerations when Shopping for a Blue Flame Vent-Free Propane Heater

-The fact that vent free propane heater with thermostat and blower come in a wide range of styles and options is both a blessing and a curse.
+The fact that blue flame vent free propane heaters with thermostat and blower come in a wide range of styles and options is both a blessing and a curse.

 - Your Location

-This is, by far, the most important factor when it comes to vent-free heaters.
-You can’t just buy a vent-free heater anywhere in the world because you feel like it.
+This is, by far, the most important factor when it comes to blue flame vent-free heaters.
+You can’t just buy a vent-free heater with a thermostat anywhere in the world because you feel like it.
 Due to the inherent safety risks, some local governments restrict their use, and others have banned them altogether.
-So, check your local codes first to determine if vent-free heaters are allowed in your area and whether there are restrictions.
+So, check your local codes first to determine if blue flame vent-free heaters are allowed in your area and whether there are restrictions.